rapidsai/deployment/source/platforms/anaconda.md

 Then create a notebook and change the current runtime to your NVIDIA runtime.

 ![Screenshot of the "notebook runtime" UI with the NVIDIA A10g environment selected](/_static/images/platforms/anaconda/select-nvidia-runtime.png)

+You will find common RAPIDS libraries including `cudf` and `cuml` already available in this environment and ready to use.